jbequ5/SAGE-Enigma-Subnet/README.md

 #### The Compounding Effect

-The real strength of the Enigma Machine Miner lies in how these mechanisms work together in a tightly integrated, self-reinforcing cycle.
+The real strength of the Enigma Machine Miner lies in how these mechanisms work together in a tightly integrated, self-reinforcing cycle that compounds capability with every mission.

 A formal, self-improving verification contract sets the standard from the start.
 Intelligent pre-execution validation and composability checks ensure only high-quality plans consume real compute.
 When difficulties arise, the system analyzes failures and adjusts its approach in real time.
 Deterministic tools are used wherever they add value, while creative exploration remains fully available.
 Fresh knowledge is gathered and integrated, patterns are discovered and tested, targeted experiments close critical gaps, and core parameters are refined.
 All of this is filtered through an active memory layer that scores, promotes, and prunes knowledge so that only the highest-signal insights are retained and made immediately usable.

 Every mission makes the entire system sharper, more efficient, more reliable, and more creative.
-Verification failures become fuel for targeted evolution.
-Knowledge compounds rather than dissipates.

 **Execution Reality**
 In practice, the full cycle runs efficiently on standard GPU hardware with predictable latency and cost.
 Dry-run gates and stall detection keep wasted compute low, while the memory and tuning layers keep mission costs predictable as the system improves over time.
 Early testing shows consistent completion within prize-pool windows with measurable gains in solution quality per mission.
-All solutions can be submitted through miners run by the subnet owners.
+All solutions will be submitted through miners run by the subnet owners.

 ### Miner Workflow — Command-Post Experience
 1. Open the enhanced **Streamlit Command Dashboard** with live metrics, sparklines, fragment heatmap, and real-time trace log.